 Available on the album ‘The Concerts In China’ via Sony Music

 Music For Supermarkets Part 4 (1983)

-Jarre made a protest at the “silly industrialisation of music” back in 1983 with an album pressed in a limited edition of one!
-‘Music For Supermarkets’ was created as incidental music for the ‘Supermarché’ art exhibition, before being auctioned off as an art piece itself.
+Jarre protested at the “silly industrialisation of music” with an album pressed in a limited edition of one!
+‘Music For Supermarkets’ was created for the ‘Supermarché’ art exhibition, before being auctioned off as an art piece itself.
 Jarre allowed Radio Luxembourg to play it uninterrupted and called for fans to “tape it”, although any would have been poor due to the broadcast being in AM.
 It sold for 70,000 francs and the master was burned in the presence of a bailiff, although ‘Part 4’ morphed into ‘Blah Blah Café’ on ‘Zoolook’.

 Reworked version available on the album ‘Zoolook’ via Sony Music

 While THE ART OF NOISE may have pioneered using the capabilities of the Fairlight as an instrumental palette all of its own, the best single piece of its type was undoubtedly Jarre’s ‘Ethnicolour’.
 Using voices sampled from a vast variety of multilingual sources, it turned into a blast of ethnic funk after 7 minutes courtesy of bassist Marcus Miller and late drummer Yogi Horton syncopating off an overdriven Linn Drum programme.
 With the surreal guitar textures of Adrian Belew, Jarre’s first band experiment was a triumph.

 Available on the album ‘Zoolook’ via Sony Music